One dead, two hurt as vehicle tries to ram U.S. spy agency gates

 A Howard County police spokeswoman said the SUV was stolen in the morning from outside a hotel in nearby Jessup, Maryland.

-The NSA said in a statement that the two people in the vehicle "attempted an unauthorized entry" and failed to follow directions to leave the gate area.
+The NSA said in a statement that the two people in the vehicle "attempted an unauthorised entry" and failed to follow directions to leave the gate area.

-The vehicle accelerated toward an NSA police car blocking the road at the base gate.
+The vehicle accelerated towards an NSA police car blocking the road at the base gate.
 Officers fired when the driver refused to stop.

 The vehicle crashed into the police car.
 One of the vehicle's occupants died at the scene of an undetermined cause, the NSA statement said.
 A federal official said both occupants had been shot by NSA police.